-TimeSlips Storytelling Program Improves Lives of People with Alzheimer's
+TimeSlips Storytelling Program for People with Alzheimer's Disease

 Alzheimer's symptoms include mood and behavior changes, disorientation, memory loss and difficulty walking and speaking.
 The effects of anti-dementia drugs on patients' emotions and behaviors are inconsistent.
 Now, University of Missouri researchers have found that participation in TimeSlips, a drug-free, creative storytelling intervention, improves communication skills and positive affect in persons with dementia.